 - Cardiac MRI can differentiate transient and permanent tissue damage.
 Therefore, cardiac MRI is clinically useful to differentiate acute myocarditis from infarction.

 Treat the underlying cause.
 Patients with signs of acute myocarditis (fever, WCC, flu-like illness and haemodynamic compromise) should be transferred to ITU, as ventricular support may become necessary.
-For an outline of appropriate supportive measures, see the separate article on Heart Failure Management.
+For an outline of appropriate supportive measures, see separate Heart Failure Management article.

 Patients may recover or progress to intractable heart failure (mechanical support devices may be needed, as precipitous cardiac decompensation can occur).